blabla1337/skf-flask/skf/markdown/knowledge_base/3-knowledge_base--xss_injection--.md

 **Solution:**

-In order to prevent XSS injections all user-input should be escaped.
+In order to prevent XSS injections all user-input should be escaped or encoded.
-You could start by encoding user-input as soon as it is inserted into the application, by preference using a so called white-listing method This means u should not checking for malicious content like the tags or anything, but only allowing the expected input.
+You could start by sanitising user-input as soon as it is inserted into the application, by preference using a so called white-listing method.
+This means u should not checking for malicious content like the tags or anything, but only allowing the expected input.
+Every input which is outside of the intended operation of the application should immediately be detected, logged en rejected.

 The second step would be encoding al the parameters or user-input before putting this in your html with encoding libraries specially designed for this purpose.

-Also whenever a user is allowed to add hrefs,  make sure the application checks whether the href contains http:// or https://.
-This is done in order to prevent
-javascript: or data: type XSS injections.
+You should take into consideration that there are several contexts for encoding userinput for escaping XSS injections.
+These contexts are amongst others:

+HTML encoding
+This is for whenever your userinput is displayed directly into your HTML

+HTML attribute encoding
+This type of encoding/escaping should be applied whenever your user input is displayed into the attribute of your HTML tags

+HTML URL encoding
+This type of encoding/escaping should be applied to whenever you are using userinput into a HREF tag.

+Javscript encoding
+Whenever parameters are rendered via javascript your application will detect normal injections in the first instant.
+But your application still remains vulnerable to javascript encoding which will not be detected by the normal encoding/escaping methods.